Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-administration/README.md

 - [Updating a setting](#update-a-specific-setting)

 ##### Get all settings
-List all the settings for a Key Vault account.
+List all the settings for an Azure Key Vault account.

 ```java readme-sample-getSettings
 KeyVaultGetSettingsResult getSettingsResult = keyVaultSettingsClient.getSettings();